 Who It’s Best For

-Davids is the pick if you want the best bang for your buck in the nHAp space.
+Davids is the value pick if you want a premium-feeling nHAP toothpaste without moving into import pricing.
 It’s also a great choice if sustainability matters to you — the recyclable metal tubes and California manufacturing set it apart from plastic-packaged competitors.
-If you’ve been using Davids’ fluoride toothpaste and want to try their nHAp line, the transition is seamless.
+If you’ve been using Davids’ fluoride toothpaste and want to try their nHAP line, the transition is straightforward.

 Potential Downsides